tedneward/Azgaarnoth/Creatures/Demons.md

 >___
 >***Summon Demon (1/Day).*** The demon chooses what to summon and attempts a magical summoning.
 A nalfeshnee has a 50 percent chance of summoning 1d4 vrocks, 1d3 hezrous, 1d2 glabrezus, or one nalfeshnee.
 A summoned demon appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other demons.
 It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.
 >
->***Magic Resistance.***.
-The nalfeshnee has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The nalfeshnee has advantage on saving throws against spells and other magical effects.
 >
 >#### Actions
->***Multiattack.***.
-The nalfeshnee uses Horror Nimbus if it can.
+>***Multiattack.*** The nalfeshnee uses Horror Nimbus if it can.
 It then makes three attacks: one with its bite and two with its claws.
 >
->***Bite.***.
-Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
+>***Bite.*** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
 Hit: 32 (5d10 + 5) piercing damage.
 >
->***Claw.***.
-Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
+>***Claw.*** Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
 Hit: 15 (3d6 + 5) slashing damage.
 >
->***Horror Nimbus (Recharge 5-6).***.
-The nalfeshnee magically emits scintillating, multicolored light.
+>***Horror Nimbus (Recharge 5-6).*** The nalfeshnee magically emits scintillating, multicolored light.
 Each creature within 15 feet of the nalfeshnee that can see the light must succeed on a DC 15 Wisdom saving throw or be frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to the nalfeshnee's Horror Nimbus for the next 24 hours.
 >
->***Teleport.***.
-The nalfeshnee magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+>***Teleport.*** The nalfeshnee magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
 >

 ---

 ## Quasit
-***Quasits infest the Lower Planes.***.
-Physically weak, they keep to the shadows to plot mischief and wickedness.
+***Quasits infest the Lower Planes.*** Physically weak, they keep to the shadows to plot mischief and wickedness.
 More powerful demons use quasits as spies and messengers when they aren't devouring them or pulling them apart to pass the time.

 A quasit can assume animal forms, but in its true form it looks like a 2-foot-tall green humanoid with a barbed tail and horns.
 The quasit has clawed fingers and toes, and these claws can deliver an irritating poison.
 It prefers to be invisible when it attacks.

-***VARIANT: QUASIT FAMILIAR.***.
-Mortal spellcasters interested in extraplanar familiars find quasits easy to summon and eager to serve.
+***VARIANT: QUASIT FAMILIAR.*** Mortal spellcasters interested in extraplanar familiars find quasits easy to summon and eager to serve.
 The quasit plays the part of the obsequious servant.
 It serves its master well, but it goads the mortal to greater and greater acts of chaos and evil.
 Such quasits have the following trait.

-***Familiar.***.
-The quasit can serve another creature as a familiar, forming a telepathic bond with its willing master.
+***Familiar.*** The quasit can serve another creature as a familiar, forming a telepathic bond with its willing master.
 While the two are bonded, the master can sense what the quasit senses as long as they are within 1 mile of each other.
 While the quasit is within 10 feet of its master, the master shares the quasit's Magic Resistance trait.
 At any time and for any reason, the quasit can end its service as a familiar, ending the telepathic bond.

 >### Quasit
 >*Tiny fiend (demon;shapechanger), chaotic evil*